BrerDawg/ProdigyChessCompanionHardwareEmulator/README.md

 The 'prodigy_main.cpp' file has hardware hint comments near its top.
 This file/code has most of the processing code:

-'thrd_cpu_cb(..)' is the 6502 cpu execution thread callback 'cb_timer1(..)' is repeated called (it's called by the fltk gui thread) and is where most of console is serviced.
+'thrd_cpu_cb(..)' is the 6502 cpu execution thread callback.
+'cb_timer1(..)' is called by the fltk gui thread, and is where most of console is serviced.